AI Palm Reading: How Computer Vision Reads Your Palm

 This deserves its own section because most people don't ask until after the fact.

 Your photo never leaves your device.
-PalmVision uses on-device computer vision — MediaPipe hand detection runs in your browser, on your hardware.
+PalmVision uses on-device computer vision.
+MediaPipe hand detection runs in your browser, on your hardware.
 The image is processed locally and discarded.
-It is never uploaded to a server, never stored in a database, never used to train models, and never seen by a human.
+It's never uploaded to a server, never stored in a database, never used to train models, and never seen by a human.

 No account required.
 The basic reading doesn't ask for your email, name, or any personal information.
-You don't need to create a profile.
+No profile needed.

 No tracking of palm data.
 Your reading results are generated client-side and belong to you.
 PalmVision doesn't build a database of palm readings.

-This isn't just a privacy policy — it's an architectural decision.
-The system was built so that storing your photo isn't just prohibited, it's impossible.
+This isn't just a privacy policy.
+The system was built so that storing your photo isn't just against the rules, it's technically impossible.

 The Future of AI Palmistry

-We're still in the early chapters.
+We're still early.
 Computer vision improves every year.
-The features AI can detect grow more granular.
-Cross-referencing with other self-discovery frameworks (personality science, behavioral patterns, wellness indicators) creates richer, more useful readings.
+The features AI can detect get more precise.
+Cross-referencing with other self-discovery tools like personality science, behavioral patterns, and wellness indicators creates richer readings.

-What won't change is the fundamental appeal: your hand is uniquely yours, it carries information about who you are, and now there's a way to read it that's accessible to everyone — not just the people who happen to live near an experienced practitioner.
+What won't change is the core appeal: your hand is yours alone, it carries information about who you are, and now there's a way to read it that anyone can access.
+Not just people who happen to live near an experienced practitioner.

 Keep Reading